The Lifecycle of a reVISit Study

 To assist study designers with each stage of this process, we expose 3 application state switches:

-1. Data collection enabled - This enables/disables data collection which is useful when making modifications to the study when you don't want to add data to the database.
+- Data Collection- This enables/disables data collection which is useful when making modifications to the study when you don't want to add data to the database.
 This also disables sequence assignments, which means viewing the study will not affect your latin square balance.

-3. Analytics interface publicly accessible - This makes the study visible to un-authenticated users in the analytics platform.
+- Share Data and Make Analytics Interface Public - This makes the study visible to un-authenticated users in the analytics platform.
 This is great for sharing your results with reviewers and the wider public.
 We suggest that when this mode is turned on, you also disable data collection so that your data is not tainted by people reviewing your study.

 Local Development